Spider19996/Tube-Clock-Faces/README.md

 Files "ready to use" for the firmware of judge2005 can be found in the respective font folder under crop.
 Simply download the *.tar.gz and upload it in the web interface of the clock.
 All fonts have been tested with a NovelLife watch.

+The folder "Better_Defaults" contains improved versions of the standard watch faces which are supplied with the judge2005 firmware.
+In most cases am/pm/colon images have been added and the watch face has been cleaned up

 Firmware: https://github.com/judge2005/EleksTubeIPS

 # Font sources